hariomahlawat/ProjectManagement/docs/razor-pages.md

   * Events include accessible titles and tooltips, and a toast with an Undo action appears after changes.
   * Print styles hide chrome so month grids can be printed cleanly.
   * FullCalendar's global bundle injects its own styles at runtime, so no separate CSS links are required.
+  * `calendar.js` detects which FullCalendar plugins are present and only registers those, allowing either the single bundle or individual plugin globals.
+Load Bootstrap's bundle, then FullCalendar, then the page script.

 * `Areas/Admin/Pages/Calendar/Deleted.cshtml` – admin-only table listing soft-deleted events with a Restore action.